Free Trial

 • Xenia Hotels & Resorts reported a quarterly earnings of $0.57 per share, surpassing estimates, and achieved a revenue of $287.58 million, up 5.4% from the previous year.

-Xenia Hotels & Resorts, Inc. (NYSE:XHR - Get Free Report) announced a quarterly dividend on Monday, September 15th, RTT News reports.
+Xenia Hotels & Resorts, Inc. (NYSE:XHR - Get Free Report) declared a quarterly dividend on Monday, September 15th, RTT News reports.
 Shareholders of record on Tuesday, September 30th will be given a dividend of 0.14 per share by the real estate investment trust on Wednesday, October 15th.
 This represents a c) dividend on an annualized basis and a yield of 3.8%.
+The ex-dividend date of this dividend is Tuesday, September 30th.

 (Get Free Report)